IntelliJ Productivity Tips for Java Developers

 When looking for a word in your project, test files often show up too much in the results.
 To fix this you can use file masks.
 This allows you to tell IntelliJ which files you want to include or exclude in your search.

-For example, if you’re trying to search for “user” but want to exclude test files, just apply the !*Test.java
+For example, if you’re trying to search for “user” but want to exclude test files, just apply the !*Test.java file mask in your search.
+This filters out any files with ‘Test.java’ in their name, streamlining your results.

 Search without file mask